iamajvillalobos/timekeep_ph/IMPLEMENTATION_PROGRESS.md

   scope :today, -> { where(created_at: Date.current.beginning_of_day..Date.current.end_of_day) }
   scope :for_account, ->(account) { joins(employee: :account).where(employees: { account: account }) }

-  # Ensure employee and branch belong to same account
   validate :employee_and_branch_same_account

   private